yanivnizan/knowledge-base/src/documents/docs/platforms/unity/EconomyModel.html.md

 ####How to use

 **Buy:**
-Buying a `LifetimeVG` means that the user will now own the item for the rest of time, unless the game developer decides to *explicitly* take away the item from the user.
+Buying a `LifetimeVG` means that the user will now own the item for the rest of time.
 Lifetime goods can be bought only once.

 ``` cs
 StoreInventory.BuyItem("marriage");